jaffamonkey/hugo-serif-theme/exampleSite/content/services/test-framework.md

 featured: false
 draft: false
 weight: 2
-summary: "I can use my wealth of technical testing experties, to build test freameowkrs that suits you environment, with example tests and some training for your budding test engineers"
+summary: "I can use my wealth of technical testing experties, to build test freameowkrs that suits you environment, with example tests and some training"
 ---

 I can use my wealth of technical testing experties, to build test freameowkrs that suits you environment, with example tests and some training for your budding test engineers